visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

         end

 Sometimes it can be advantageous to have each processor write its files to a unique subdirectory (e.g. proc-0, proc-1, proc-2, ...).
-You can also choose for each processor to write its files to a common directory so all files for a given time step are contained in a single place (e.g. cycle0000, cycle0001, cycle0002, ...).
+You can also choose for each processor to write its files to a common directory so all files for a given timestep are contained in a single place (e.g. cycle0000, cycle0001, cycle0002, ...).
-Generally, you will want to tailor your strategy to the strengths of your file system to spread the demands of writing files across as many I/O nodes as possible in order to increase throughput.
+Generally, you will want to tailor your strategy to the strengths of your filesystem to spread the demands of writing files across as many I/O nodes as possible in order to increase throughput.
 The organization strategies mentioned so far are only suggestions and you will have to determine the optimum method for storing domain files on your computer system.
-Moving your domain files to subdirectories can make it easier to navigate your file system and can provide benefits later such as VisIt_ not having to check permissions, etc on so many files.
+Moving your domain files to subdirectories can make it easier to navigate your filesystem and can provide benefits later such as VisIt_ not having to check permissions, etc on so many files.
-Code to create the list of mesh names where each processor writes its data to a different subdirectory that contains all files for a given time step might look like the following:
+Code to create the list of mesh names where each processor writes its data to a different subdirectory that contains all files for a given timestep might look like the following:

 .. code-block:: c